How-to

 Auto-scaling Capabilities

-Kubernetes makes it easy to handle spikes in traffic with horizontal pod autoscaling.
-Based on CPU or memory usage (or even custom metrics), Kubernetes can automatically spin up or reduce the number of pods running your React app.
+Kubernetes makes it easy to handle traffic spikes using horizontal pod autoscaling.
+Based on CPU, memory usage, or custom metrics, Kubernetes can automatically adjust the number of pods running your React app.
+This keeps performance consistent under varying loads without manual intervention or overprovisioning.

 Canary and Blue-Green Deployments